Johann König (art dealer): Locations

 König Galerie was initially located at Rosa-Luxemburg-Platz, then moved to Dessauer Straße near Martin-Gropius-Bau and Neue Nationalgalerie in 2006.

 In May 2015, König Galerie took up a second location at St Agnes in Kreuzberg, a former Catholic church complex that was built in the 1960s by the German architect and city planner Werner Düttmann and considered to be a prime example of Brutalism.
 It provides an exhibition space of 800 m2.
 In 2012, König signed a long-term lease for the complex, and it was converted by the German architect Arno Brandlhuber into an exhibition space for his gallery.
 The project won the Berlin Architectural Prize 2016.
 Today, the building also accommodates other tenants, including New York University Berlin’s art studio.

 In 2016, König Galerie reopened its original Dessauer Straße location for Gallery Weekend Berlin.
 Since the gallery moved into St Agnes, the space at Dessauer Straße is also the studio of Jeppe Hein.

 In 2017, König Galerie opened a second location in a former 3750 sqft underground carpark in London.
 In partnership with MCM Worldwide, the gallery later maintained space at MCM branches in Tokyo (2019–2020) and Seoul (since 2021).

+In 2023, König Galerie opened a second space in Berlin, in a complex that once housed the postal service’s telegraph office.

 Programming

-Since 2017, König Galerie has been publishing the biannual KÖNIG Magazine, covering mostly artists from the gallery and also launched design and merchandise articles under the name KÖNIG Souvenir.
+Since 2017, König Galerie has been publishing the KÖNIG Magazine, covering mostly artists from the gallery and also launched design and merchandise articles under the name KÖNIG Souvenir.
 In 2019, König published his autobiography Blinder Galerist, which was co-written with Daniel Schreiber.

 In March 2020, right at the beginning of the newly enforced lockdown measures amid the COVID-19 pandemic in Germany, König began a Live Talk series on Instagram, 10am Series, featuring daily conversation with artists, collectors, and curators.

 In June 2020, following the cancelation of Art Basel, König decided to hold his own art fair in his Berlin gallery.
 The fair offered more than 200 artworks from the first and secondary market and attracted about 4,000 visitors.
-Responding to the success of the first one, the next fair, Messe in St. Agnes, will be held from the 8th until the 20th of September, during Berlin Art Week and Gallery Weekend.
+Responding to the success of the first one, further editions were held.